Monetizing Your Chrome Web Store Item

 Items that use in-app payments are usually free to try.
 For example, you might provide a free game that offers additional levels or avatars for a small price.

-Generally, Chrome Apps and extensions can use In-App Payments for Google Wallet with Digital Goods, and hosted apps can use the Google In-App Payments API for the Web to charge for features or virtual goods.
-The fee for using the latter API is just 5% per transaction.
+Generally, Chrome Apps and Extensions can use the Chrome Web Store API to charge for features or virtual goods.
+The fee for using this API is just 5% per transaction.
 For example, if you charge $1.99, you'll receive $1.89; if you charge $9.99, you'll receive $9.49.

 Chrome Web Store Payments is a payment system that is especially well integrated with the store.
 With it, you can either charge to download the item or provide a free trial that lets users try out the item before purchasing it.